-Performance: Observed that one of the contracts selected required the bid to be in accordance with Louisiana Public Bid Law.
-Observed that this contract was bid in accordance with the Louisiana Public Bid Law.
+Performance: Observed that none of the contracts selected required the bid to be in accordance with Louisiana Public Bid Law.

 ii.
 Observe that the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter).